 There are a lot of survey panels out there that aren’t your run-of-the-mill Q&A spots, and many companies are using the concept of the survey panel to find experts and opinions in niche markets.

 Take Panel Champ as an example: if you like music, you might be invited to complete music studies where you’ll be asked to provide your feedback on the music you hear on the radio.
-Although these surveys can be lengthy, they offer generous compensation.
+Although these surveys can be lengthy, they offer generous compensation of up to $90 per study.

 It’s not the only niche panel looking for specific opinions on interesting subjects.
 If you’re interested in law for example, you can potentially shape how lawyers may approach real-life cases at eJury.
 Or maybe you’re a greeting card fanatic, and you wouldn’t mind sharing your purchase habits and card-giving history with Greeting Card Panel in exchange for rewards.